-Learn a few secrets from local artisans this morning at a special cooking demonstration (must be booked in advance; cost not included in tour package price).
+This morning you may book an optional cooking class to learn a few secrets from local artisans (not included in tour package price; may be booked in advance).
 You'll have time in the afternoon for a short loop ride that takes you on the hills south of Bologna, where Partisans were fighting during the Second World War.

 Overnight in Bologna

 Day 3: Bologna – Modena (39 miles/62 km)

 As you get rolling today, you have an opportunity to taste the history of gelato at the Carpigiani Gelato Museum (not included in tour package price; may be booked in advance as part of the "artisan food producer visit" service.
 Gelato Museum is closed on Sundays/Mondays).
 A rails-to-trails bike path will lead you out to the fortress town of Bazzano, before heading to Modena.
 Don't miss a visit to the historic center of this city.